 Against all the odds the mighty Persian Army had been defeated and Pheidippides now ran all the way back to Athens to bring news of the Miracle of Marathon which he barely managed to do before dropping down dead of exhaustion.

 The Battle of Marathon had indeed been a miracle, but with the Spartans unable to participate because of a religious festival it had been an Athenian one.
-Greece had been saved by Athens and with scant help from elsewhere Athens alone.
-But then everyone knew the Persians would be back.
+Greece had been saved by Athens and with scant help from elsewhere.
+But everyone knew the Persians would be back.

 It would not fall to Darius to avenge Persian humiliation however, but to his son Xerxes I who succeeded to the Peacock Throne following his father’s death.
-He had reformed the army and now like his father before him he sent emissaries to the Greek City States demanding Gifts of Earth and Water but not this time to Athens and Sparta.
-These he would crush regardless of any tribute paid..
+He had reformed the army and now like his father before him sent emissaries to the Greek City States demanding Gifts of Earth and Water, but not this time to Athens and Sparta.
+These he would crush regardless of any tribute paid.

-In the meantime, under the leadership of Themistocles Athens too had been preparing for war.
-Confident it could defeat the Persians at sea it had undertaken to build a massive fleet of Trirenes but it did not have the resources to both man both its galleys and put an effective army in the field.
+In the meantime, under the leadership of Themistocles, Athens too had been preparing for war.
+Confident it could defeat the Persians at sea it had undertaken to build a massive fleet of Triremes, but it did not have the resources to man both its galleys and put an effective army in the field.
 It needed allies from among the other Greek City States, it once more needed Sparta.